Medicare Prescription Drug (Part D) Plans from UnitedHealthcare

 Medicare Prescription Drug (Part D) Plans

-You can purchase a standalone Medicare Prescription Drug (Part D) plan to help pay for your prescription drug costs if you have Original Medicare and/or a Medicare Supplement insurance plan.
+You can purchase a standalone Medicare Prescription Drug (Part D) plan to help pay for your prescription drug costs if you have Original Medicare.

 Medicare Advantage (Part C) Plans